matplotlib/matplotlib/doc/api/api_changes.rst

 Changes in 1.2.x
 ================

+* Using :meth:`~matplotlib.axes.Axes.twinx` or
+  :meth:`~matplotlib.axes.Axes.twiny` no longer overrides the current locaters and formatters on the axes.

 * In :meth:`~matplotlib.axes.Axes.contourf`, the handling of the *extend* kwarg has changed.
 Formerly, the extended ranges were mapped after to 0, 1 after being normed, so that they always corresponded